Frequently Asked Questions

 How do you select the tree species offered?

-We work closely with Denver Forestry Division to select species appropriate for Colorado's arid climate and of our urban environment.
+We work closely with the Denver Office of the City Forester to select species appropriate for Colorado's arid climate and of our urban environment.
 Most of our selections are relatively drought and cold hardy once established.
 We also select species for their disease resistance.
 We work to offer a variety of different species to build the diversity of the city forest - the best approach to combating disease and other threats to individual tree species.
 As new tree varieties are developed and new pests and diseases emerge, Denver Forestry staff helps us make wise decisions for the future of our urban forest.

-Dependant on availability and affordability, we are able to occasionally offer a variety of fruit trees, including apples, cherries, peaches, and plums, during our Earth Day Yard Tree Sale held in conjunction with the Spring Street Tree Distribution.
-The cost is typically $45-$65).
+Dependant on availability and affordability, we are able to occasionally offer a variety of fruit trees, including apples, cherries, peaches, and plums, during our Arbor Day Yard Tree Sale held in conjunction with the Spring Tree Distribution.
+The cost is typically $45-$65.

 We typically order trees with a trunk diameter of roughly 1.25 inches.
 Diameter and height vary between species, with most trees arriving between 5 and 10 feet tall.
-These trees offer the benefit of being easier to plant and establish faster than larger trees.
-Estimate 1 year of transplant recovery time for each inch in diameter (e.g. 1 inch tree = 1 year to establish; 2 inch tree = 2 years to establish; 3 inch tree = 3 years to establish, etc).
+These trees offer the benefit of being easier to plant, establishing faster and having higher survival rates than larger trees.
+Estimate 1 year of transplant recovery time for each inch in trunk diameter (e.g. 1 inch tree = 1 year to establish; 2 inch tree = 2 years to establish; 3 inch tree = 3 years to establish, etc).

 We order trees in 3 types of "packaging": 1. bare root (no soil around the roots); 2. balled-and-burlapped (soil ball around roots; typically ~45 lbs); 3. container (typically plastic pot with lighter weight growing medium).
 There are pros and cons to each form, and we order varieties in various forms based on availability and pricing.